boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

    * Add support for TLS {{!I-D.ietf-opsawg-tacacs-tls13}}
    * Add a constraint to ensure that the list of servers is unique per address/port number
+   * Update the description of 'address' to be consistent with the type
    * Fix a must statement under 'tacacs-plus'
    * Fix errors in the example provided in Appendix A of {{?RFC9105}}
+   * Add an example to illustrate the use of VRF
    * Add new examples to illustrate the use of TACACS+TLS data nodes

 Detailed YANG changes are listed in {{sec-module}}.